 - National Aviation System (NAS): The NAS encompasses elements like air traffic, traffic control, and airport operations.
 Heavy air traffic or issues in these areas can sometimes lead to delays.

 What’s particularly striking is the data from the BTS (Bureau of Transportation Statistics), which upends a common assumption.
 Contrary to the belief that bad weather is the primary culprit for flight delays, it’s actually the airlines themselves that are more often to blame.

 Conversely, poor weather conditions contribute to the fewest delays.
 This revelation redirects the conversation from natural, uncontrollable events to aspects where airlines and regulatory agencies have room to exert influence and enhance operational efficiency.

 Non-Weather Related Delays

-(Interestingly, Southwest Airlines had classified mechanical errors as an ‘Act of God’ in their contract of carriage, ridding them of related liabilities.
-But, when this news became public the airline had to clarify that mechanical difficulties referred to problems regarding air traffic control, which are beyond the airline’s control.)
+Interestingly, Southwest Airlines once categorized mechanical errors as an ‘Act of God’ in their contract of carriage, to avoid related liabilities.
+However, facing public scrutiny, they clarified that this referred to issues like air traffic control problems, which are beyond their control.